 - “Customization” means any modification of or amendment to the Software provided by the Supplier under the Statement of Work or other relevant agreement.
-Setting of parameters or parameterization is not a customization.
+The setting of parameters or parameterization is not a customization.

 - “Customized Software” means the Software code modified or amended by the Supplier for the Customer in accordance with a Statement of Work or other relevant agreement and licensed to the Customer under the Agreement.

-- “Deliverables” means Software, Customized Software, Updates, Enhancements, Current Releases, integrations, Documentation to be provided by the Supplier to the Customer, and which are defined in writing.
+- “Deliverables” means Software, Customized Software, Updates, Enhancements, Current Releases, integrations, and Documentation to be provided by the Supplier to the Customer, and which are defined in writing.

 - “Documentation” means the Product Description and any other documentation produced by the Supplier describing the functions of WeldEye and provided and/or made available together with the Cloud Service.

 - “Effective Date” means the date when both parties have signed the Agreement, or the User has electronically approved the Agreement.

 - “Enhancements” means any software program, any part thereof, or any improvement or addition thereto, or any materials not included in the Software or Cloud Service at the time or Activation of the Cloud Service, as applicable, or that are subsequently developed by the Supplier, or on behalf of the Supplier, who modifies the Software in order to provide a function or feature not originally offered or an improvement in function relating to the Software and which are not separately priced by the Supplier and which are made on the Supplier’s initiative.